 A health care provider qualified under the Louisiana Medical Malpractice Act is not liable for an amount in excess of $100,000, plus legal interest thereon and certain costs, for all malpractice claims because of injuries to or death of any one patient.
 The total amount recoverable for all malpractice claims for injuries to or death of a patient, exclusive of future medical care and related benefits, shall not exceed $500,000, plus legal interest and cost, regardless of the severity of the injury or the degree of the health care provider's fault.
 The $500,000 cap or limitation on damages applies to general damages such as pain and suffering and to lost earnings or wages.What is a Medical Review Panel?

-All medical malpractice claims against private health care providers covered by the Louisiana Medical Malpractice Act, other than claims validly agreed for submission to a lawfully binding arbitration procedure, shall be reviewed by a medical review panel.
+Medical malpractice claims against private health care providers covered by the Louisiana Medical Malpractice Act must be reviewed by a medical review panel.
 The medical review panel consists of three health care providers who hold unlimited licenses to practice their profession in Louisiana and one attorney.
-Only a physician who holds an unrestricted license to practice medicine by the Louisiana State Board of Medical Examiners and who is engaged in the active practice of medicine in Louisiana, whether in the teaching profession or otherwise, shall be available for selection as a member of a medical review panel.
+Only a physician who holds an unrestricted license to practice medicine by the Louisiana State Board of Medical Examiners and who is engaged in the active practice of medicine in Louisiana, whether in the teaching profession or otherwise, can serve as a member of a medical review panel.
 A physician licensed outside of Louisiana only is not allowed to serve on a medical review panel.
 The claimant chooses one panel member, the defendant health care providers choose one panel member, and those two panel members choose the third panel member.
 The attorney chairman must be agreed upon by all parties.What Does the Medical Review Panel do?